tawmae/tawmae.github.io/temporary_vip.md

 ## Installation

-1. Download the import file from above and import the content
+1. Copy the import code from above and import the content

     ![Import Actions](assets/media/import_actions.png)